wohaco/despace/colour_papers.md

    - Blue Book protocol, the file transfer protocol of the Coloured Book protocols
    - The Java Virtual Machine specification
    - Blue Books, spacecraft data & telemetry recommendations made by the [Consultative Committee for Space Data Systems](ccsds.md)
-   - Ingo Wegener's Blue Book, an influential textbook in circuit complexity formally titled The Complexity of Boolean Functions (1987)
+   - Ingo Wegener’s Blue Book, an influential textbook in circuit complexity formally titled The Complexity of Boolean Functions (1987)

 **Government & finance**